EdenKupe/anarchysf/pages/w/Wir.md

 title: "Vojtěch Jasný - Wir"
 ---

-A good adaptation of Zamyatin's We,  made for German TV.
+A good adaptation of Zamyatin's _We_,  made for German TV.